SolemmaLLC/ClimateStudioDocs/docs/radianceRender.rst

    Result after OIDN filtering

-Post-Processing of Luminaire Groups
+Post-Processing of Lighting Zones
 -------------------------------------

 For scenes with luminaires, ClimateStudio is capable of storing separately the luminous contributions of different light sources.
-To set this up, `create luminaire groups and enable their Post-Process setting`_.
+To set this up, `create lighting zones and enable their Post-Process setting`_.
 This will cause multiple contribution images to be stored in the result, allowing sources to be switched on/off or dimmed after the rendering is complete.
 You may also adjust the lamp color, which will change the source spectrum without altering its luminous power.
-Two additional channels are reserved for daylight and other non-grouped sources, so you can easily isolate groups or flip between day and night conditions.
+Two additional channels are reserved for daylight and any remaining non-adjustable sources in the scene, so you can easily isolate zones or flip between day and night conditions.
 Post-render adjustments can be made freely before or after saving the result, and all image-processing features (falsecolors, pixel tags, etc.) are valid for any adjusted image.

-.. _create luminaire groups and enable their Post-Process setting: luminaires.html#luminaire-group-for-post-processing
+.. _create lighting zones and enable their Post-Process setting: luminaires.html#lighting-zone

 .. figure:: images/LuminaireGroups.gif
    :width: 900px